Configuring Your AudioMoth

 If you'd like your AudioMoth to record 1 min every 5 mins, you'll want to change it to be Sleep duration: 240 secs and Recording duration: 60 secs.
 See screenshot below:

 The Schedule tab is how you will customize what hours of the day the AudioMoth is gathering audio.
 The times next to Start recording and End recording can be selected and changed to the specific times that you want the AudioMoth on.
 To have several recording periods throughout the day, add each period individually.
 A recording period that is no longer desired can be removed by selecting the corresponding red bar or the period listed on the right side and then clicking the Remove selected period button.

-If you want to set up your AudioMoth to continuously record, you'll want to select this as a recording period.
+If you want to set up your AudioMoth to record all day, you'll want to select this as a recording period:

 Below that, the dates which the AudioMoth will be recording can be customized by checking the box next to First recording date and Last recording date.
 Checking the box will turn the text black and then the date can be changed.
 At the bottom of the page, the number of files, size of files, and energy consumption is estimated.

 The filter allows you to choose what frequencies are recorded.
 The amplitude threshold recording will save space on the SD card if parts of the recordings are expected to be quiet/unwanted.
 This allows the AudioMoth to only record loud noises (noises above the threshold) along with information about how long the quiet sections of the recording were.
-To read more about the advanced settings and how they work, check out the Open Acoustic Devices Article
+To read more about the advanced settings and how they work, check out this documentation on github published by Open Acoustic Devices.